lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   * Improved semantics of ead_value.

+  * Content restrictions to avoid inconsistent information.

-* Improved use of the parameter "app_prof" in draft-ietf-ace-edhoc-oscore-profile.
+* Use of the parameter "app_prof" in draft-ietf-ace-edhoc-oscore-profile:

+  * Improved co-existence with other parameters.

+  * Content restrictions to avoid inconsistent information.

 * Error handling: